 The importance of maintaining the hygiene standards in restaurants cannot be stated enough.
 Hygiene in restaurants is not just essential to ensure the health and safety of your employees and customers, but also because it plays a major role in the perception of your restaurant.
 Customers want to dine at a clean restaurant that serves hygienic food.
 Hygiene is probably the second most important aspect of running a restaurant; the first aspect would be of maintaining food quality.
+If the customer thinks that the restaurant is unhygienic or unclean, they let go of it in a heartbeat.
+Not to mention that reports of lack of hygiene in a restaurant are the worst sort of publicity a restaurateur can invite on himself.
 Restaurant hygiene is also important for acquiring the FSSAI license needed to run a restaurant.
+FSSAI also regularly shuts down restaurants which do not follow its health codes or do not meet its hygiene standards.
 Learn more about the Food and Safety guidelines imposed by the FSSAI here.

-Recently in news, we heard the shutting down of the 80% the stores of Fast food major McDonald’s across Delhi-NCR.
+The recent news of the shutting down of 80% of the stores of McDonald’s across Delhi-NCR, took everyone by a shock.
 Amongst other reasons that have been pointed out by various news portals for the closing of Connaught Plaza Restaurants Pvt Ltd (CPRL) which runs the McDonald’s franchise for North and East India, one of them was that it failed to secure regulatory health clearances to keep the business going.
 As a result of which the closing of 43 of 55 outlets of McDonald’s took place in the region.
 The restaurants under CPRL failed to get the mandatory regulatory health licenses as it failed to maintain hygiene and store-level efficiency.
-So to avoid such an unfortunate incident the other restaurants should take this as a lesson and shall pay attention in maintaining hygiene and cleanliness at their restaurants.
+So to avoid such an unfortunate incident the other restaurants should take this as a lesson and shall pay attention to maintaining hygiene and cleanliness at their restaurants.

 Follow this Checklist to Maintain Hygiene Standards in Restaurants